daenis/Employee-Service/README.md

     - grant_type: password
 - Authorizing Requests
   - When sending requests to the protected service, attach the *access_token* to the *Authorization* header, prefixed with the word *Bearer* and a space
+- Enabling User Registration
+  - Navigate to *Realm Settings* for the *Employee-Management-Service* realm, select the *Login* tab and enable *User registration*
+  - Navigate to the *User Registration* tab and add *employee-service-app-user* to the list of default roles